 However, this labor policy appeared to relate to project personnel specifically, and not to administrative personnel for programs such as 2016 Measure B. VTA provided a list of administrative positions that were paid using 2016 Measure B funds and an explanation of how each position contributed to the Program.
-One of the positions listed above, the Senior Policy Analyst, was not included on this listing, but was charged to the Program based on actual time incurred.
-Additionally, no project budgets by personnel were available for the administrative personnel, and while employees charging time to 2016 Measure B do report actual time worked, there is currently no available record of the work activities conducted that relate directly to administration of 2016 Measure B. Due to the absence of itemized timekeeping detail narratives, we are unable to determine the exact nature of work performed for the time incurred.
+Each of the positions listed above were included on this listing, and the personnel charged to the Program based on actual time incurred.
+However, no project budgets by personnel were available for the administrative personnel, and while employees charging time to 2016 Measure B do report actual time worked, there is currently no available record of the work activities conducted that relate directly to administration of 2016 Measure B. For example, the Senior Transportation Planner and Bicycle and Pedestrian Program Manager were both designated as allowable under administrative charges, although their work related to administration, rather than a specific program, was not documented.
+Due to the absence of itemized timekeeping detail narratives, we are unable to determine the exact nature of work performed for the time incurred.
 If employees do not record the activities they work on for projects funded through 2016 Measure B, it presents a potential risk that VTA operations could be subsidized through Program revenues, which is not an allowable purpose according to ballot measure language.